Enterprise and Connection Manager Overview

 A single "HQ" system serves as the root authority for the company's servers.

-To send data from one store to another store, data first flows upstream to the POA and/or HQ and then downstream to the destination node.
+You cannot send data directly from one store to another; to send data from one store to another store, data first must flow upstream to the POA and/or HQ and then downstream to the destination node.

 A server's Point of Authority (POA) is the upstream server in charge of enterprise data (from this server's point of view).
 In a deployment of fewer than 50 stores, the HQ server can serve as the POA for the store servers.
 Deployments of more than 50 stores require an intermediate POA level between the HQ and store servers.
 Data is sent downstream by the HQ to the POA and then from the POA to the store server(s).
 Data is sent upstream by the stores to the store's designated POA and then from the POA to the HQ.

-At the store level, a profile will be created to communicate daily with the POA (Prism-to-Prism).
-In deployments of fewer than 50 stores, the store servers will be initialized by the HQ and the HQ will serve as the POA for the store servers.
-In deployments of more than 50 stores, the store servers will be initialized by the store's POA.
+At the store level, create a profile to communicate daily with the POA (Prism-to-Prism).
 When data is created/edited at the store level, it is communicated up the enterprise chain to the top.
 Store servers are not allowed to replicate data directly with each other; instead, the data must first flow up the hierarchy to the POA and then back down the hierarchy to the target store.

 Joining the Enterprise